IrvHenri/eventCountdown/README.md

 ## Motivation

-I built it to practice my DOM manipulation with event listeners and getting user input values and assigning them to variables to perform functions.
+I built it to practice my DOM manipulation with event listeners and getting user input values and assigning them to variables to perform functions such as calculating the time left and creating display messages.

 ## Tech/framework used
 - HTML